angular/components/guides/schematics.md

 ### Navigation Schematic
-The navigation schematic will create a new component that includes a toolbar with the app name and the side nav pre-configured to be responsive.
+The navigation schematic will create a new component that includes a toolbar with the app name and the side nav responsive based on Material breakpoints.

 ```
-ng g @angular/material:material-nav
+ng generate @angular/material:material-nav
 ```

 ### Dashboard Schematic